 We recognize that prices of our shares may fluctuate and that trading in our securities may be volatile during the period that the rights offering may be open to our shareholders.
-As a result, we have elected to establish the subscription price immediately after the close of trading on $[\bullet]$, 2016, which is the expiration date of the rights offering, at a price per share that will be the lower of \$1.50 or 85% of the volume weighted average price on that date.
+As a result, we have elected to establish the subscription price immediately after the close of trading on November 8, 2016, which is the expiration date of the rights offering, at a price per share that will be the lower of \$1.50 or 85% of the volume weighted average price during market hours on that date.